skundu42/group-tms/README.md

 * `OIC_META_ORG_ADDRESS` is required - this is the MetaOrg whose trustees will be monitored
 * Use `OIC_DRY_RUN=1` for testing without making actual blockchain transactions
 * Service maintains incremental state to avoid re-processing old events

+### Gnosis Group App
+* Fetches registered human avatars and filters out blacklisted addresses
+* Calls a relative trust scoring service to rank avatars by configured targets
+* `GNOSIS_GROUP_DRY_RUN=1` (or `DRY_RUN=1`) skips blacklist and scoring service calls while logging the batches that would be requested

 ### Docker Notes
 * The Dockerfile uses `APP_NAME` build argument to determine which app to run